amit-raghav/Docs/websocket.md

 When it is enabled, the reverse proxy has to set the HTTP header x-ditto-pre-authenticated.

-The format of the “pre-authenticated” string is: <issuers>:<subjects>.
-The issuer defines which system authenticated the user and the subject contains e.g. the user-id or -name.
+The format of the “pre-authenticated” string is: (<issuers>:<subjects>).The issuer defines which system authenticated the user and the subject contains e.g. the user-id or -name.

-This string must then be used in policies as “Subject ID”.
+This string must then be used in [policies](https://www.eclipse.org/ditto/basic-policy.html#subjects) as “Subject ID”.

 Example for a nginx “proxy” configuration:

 auth_basic                    "Authentication required";